 So whether you’re reporting to your boss, your team or just like graphs a lot, this new feature is going to make your Weirdly experience heaps richer and way more fun.

-If you AREN’T a weirdly user (what?), you can check us out with a free trial by clicking the button below:
+If you AREN’T a weirdly user (what?), you can check us out with a demo by clicking the button below: